 Your script consists of the specific contents of your animated video, like the different scenes, stage actions, character dialogues, expressions, and the other objects and movements that are needed to come together.

 In simplest terms, scriptwriting refers to writing down every single thing that’s happening in your animated video.
 Every animated project needs a well-formed script, whether you’re creating a video game, an animated web series, or even a brand’s promotional video.
+This is an essential step with your animation pipeline despite not "animating" just yet.

 Here are a couple of valuable tips you can consider in making your script.
 First, gather all the necessary materials and information.
 This refers to your client’s creative brief, but other resources include websites and conducting interviews with your animation client.